Breaking it down in nine steps...

 Instructors are notified of their UMN Crookston faculty mentor assigned to them and sent a College in the High School Orientation ppt*, which includes tutorials and training materials.

-* This information is the stepping stone, along with the assistance from the Humanities, Social Sciences, and Education Department, in getting a new CIHS instructor oriented to the CIHS program at the University of Minnesota Crookston.
+* This information is the stepping stone, along with the assistance from the College in the High School coordinator, in getting a new CIHS instructor oriented to the CIHS program at the University of Minnesota Crookston.

 Once an instructor is approved, CIHS establishes the class through the Office of the Registrar and the Academic Department (discipline specific) mentor is notified.
-Once the course is established in the course registration system, students can begin filing their applications for admission and registration.
+Once the course is established in the course registration system, students can begin filing their applications for admission and registration through the online CIHS Admission and Registration app.
 Students must meet the following qualifications to participate:

-In order for a high school student to register for UMN Crookston course credit the student must have:
+In order for a high school student to register for U of M Crookston course credit the student must have:

 - achieved junior status in the high school, some courses a sophomore

 - cumulative grade point average of 3.0 or higher